vvo/live/.github/ISSUE_TEMPLATE/scheduled-stream.md

 ---
 name: Scheduled Stream
-about: This is a template to quickly get a shareable stream agenda
+about: This is a template to quickly get a shareable stream agenda.
-title: _ISSUE_NUMBER_: _TOPIC_
+title: _TOPIC/GOAL_FOR_STREAM_
-labels: 'scheduled-stream'
+labels: scheduled-stream, publish
-assignees: bdougie
+assignees: ''

 ---

 ## Show notes:

 _DAY_ _CAL_DATE_ _TIME_ UTC-7